 With a Victorian Twist

 Soft tailoring, ruffles, high necks.
 For the more expressive personality there’s also upholstery-esque floral fabrics.
 Think stately home curtains.

 The modern military look is a great tailored and chic theme for the more classic among us, with double buttons a plenty.

 You’ll find them in all lengths from cropped to maxi, but there is also a more relaxed youthful version by way of the sharp tailoring and brocade embellishments.
 Quite rich naval looking.
 Gold buttons etc.

-There’s no ignoring plaid, checks and tweed this season and it’s everywhere from cardigan and cape coats to wraps.
+There’s no ignoring dogs tooth, checks and tweed this season and it’s everywhere from cardigan and cape coats to wraps.
 It’s Big.
 And it’s now more heritage meets country file.
 Tweed, dog tooth and then bright checks in bright but earthy hues.
 More check than tartan.

-Please be careful with plaid if you’re quite curvy as all those straight lines can hide your loveliness and can make you look boxier if the garment is stiff or doesn’t belt.
+Please be careful. if you’re quite curvy as all those straight lines can hide your loveliness and can make you look boxier if the garment is stiff or doesn’t belt.

 Yes there’s a lot to take in (who knew coat shopping was so complex?)